FadhilPM/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL]`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
+* Only edits to a person's name, phone number and email address is allowed.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.